-- Texas State Policy 05.04.02 Tobacco Policy states, "Texas State University is committed to maintaining healthy and safe campuses in San Marcos and in Round Rock.
-The primary purpose of this policy is to establish university guidelines prohibiting smoking and the use of all tobacco products at the Texas State campuses in San Marcos and in Round Rock.
-Tobacco products include all types of tobacco, cigarettes, cigars, smokeless tobacco, electronic cigarettes, pipes, and hookahs. - 2.
-Texas State Housing Contract Authorized Entry states, "The Student must permit any authorized agent of the university to enter the assigned unit for the purpose of inspection and maintenance, and, if determined necessary, for the purpose of enforcing reasonable rules and regulations ensuring the safety, welfare and comfort of all students and the university. university staff may enter and search the Student's unit without permission or consent of the Student if reasonable suspicion exists of violation of university policy, concerns about safety of the students or guests, or situations that may cause harm to others.
+- Texas State Policy 04.05.02 Tobacco and Smoking Policy states, Texas State University is committed to maintaining healthy and safe campuses.
+The primary purpose of this policy is to establish university guidelines prohibiting smoking and the use of all tobacco products at the Texas State campuses.
+Tobacco products include all types of tobacco, cigarettes, cigars, smokeless tobacco, electronic cigarettes, pipes, hookahs. - 2.
+Texas State Housing Contract Authorized Entry states, "The Student must permit any authorized agent of the university to enter the assigned unit for the purpose of inspection and maintenance, and, if determined necessary, for the purpose of enforcing reasonable rules and regulations ensuring the safety, welfare and comfort of all students and the university.
+University staff may enter and search the Student's unit without permission or consent of the Student if reasonable suspicion exists of violation of university policy, concerns about safety of the students or guests, or situations that may cause harm to others.